Norbreck Castle Hotel: History

-Originally built as a large private country house in 1869, it was purchased around the end of the 19th century by J.H.
-Shorrocks who used the house to entertain friends and colleagues at lavish weekend parties.
+Originally built as a large private country house in 1869, it was bought around the end of the 19th century by J. H. Shorrocks who used the house to entertain friends and colleagues at lavish weekend parties.
 The popularity of these parties led to Shorrocks running them on a commercial basis by taking paying guests.

 In 1912, Shorrocks formed a public company and expanded the building, now named the Norbreck Hydro, in several phases, adding a ballroom, swimming pool and solarium in the early 1930s.
 By then the Hydro was patronised by nobility and the British upper class, in addition to being a venue for the top stars of stage, screen and radio.

 During World War II the hotel was commandeered by the British government as offices and accommodation for evacuated civil servants.
 The hotel remained under government control for eleven years until being handed back in 1951.
-At that time the hotel had - Open air car parking for 250 cars, five tennis courts, an 18-hole golf course, a bowling green, a 600-seat restaurant, a ballroom which when used for conferences seated 850, a second smaller ballroom for private parties, two cocktail bars, a swimming pool and 400 bedrooms, 97 of which had private bathrooms.
+At that time the hotel had - open-air parking for 250 cars, five tennis courts, an 18-hole golf course, a bowling green, a 600-seat restaurant, a ballroom which when used for conferences seated 850, a second smaller ballroom for private parties, two cocktail bars, a swimming pool and 400 bedrooms, 97 of which had private bathrooms.